smikhalevski/doubter/README.md

 // → 10

 myShape.parse(3);
-// → throws new ValidationError
+// → throws a ValidationError
 ```

 A check callback receives an input value and returns an issue or an array of issues if the value isn't valid.
 If value